 We discover that our preferred medium may not be drawings, but language or photography.

 An Architecture graduate is a jack of all trades, and master of ONE.
-Internship is the time to decide which one is it going to be.
+The internship is the time to decide which one is going to be.

 With Architectural discourse becoming a part of mainstream media and a number of institutes starting to offer Architectural Journalism, this is high time to become a part of this wave.

 With that, here are 8 reasons to take the first step towards becoming an Architectural Journalist:

 1. You are passionate about Architecture and Writing